Best wireless microphones in comparison - Wireless microphones review - Lavalier microphones

 Good workmanship for the price and range of functions

-1st place: Hollyland Lark Max - Our surprise and recommendation!
+Hollyland Lark Max 2 - Our surprise and recommendation!

-For this number of features and build quality, you have to pay more with other manufacturers.
-We have also written a detailed review of the Hollyland Lark Max.
+For this number of features and build quality, you sometimes have to pay more with other manufacturers.
+We also have a detailed Hollyland Lark Max 2 review.

 ★★★★★